korashihub/node-auth-app/README.md

 # node-auth-app
-It is a simple auth application developed with Node.js and mongoDB.
+It is a auth application developed with Node.js and mongoDB.

 ## Project setup
 ```